bytecodealliance/wit-bindgen/README.md

 cargo install --git https://github.com/bytecodealliance/wit-bindgen wit-bindgen-cli
 ```

-## Supported Languages
+## Supported Generators

-Here's a list of supported language bindings generators.
+### Guests

+These generators are for creating guest modules that import/export WIT types.

-* `guest rust` - this is for Rust compiled to WebAssembly, typically using either
+* `rust` - this is for Rust compiled to WebAssembly, typically using either
   the `wasm32-wasi` or `wasm32-unknown-unknown` targets depending on your use
   case.
 In this mode you'd probably depend on the `wit-bindgen-guest-rust` crate
   (located at `crates/guest-rust`) and use the `import!` and `export!` macros to
   generate code.

-* `guest c` - this is for C compiled to WebAssembly, using either of the targets above
+* `c` - this is for C compiled to WebAssembly, using either of the targets above
   for Rust as well.
 With C the `wit-bindgen` CLI tool will emit a `*.h` and a
   `*.c` file to be compiled into the wasm module.

+### Hosts

+These generators are for hosts interacting with modules that import/export WIT types.

-* `host wasmtime-rust` - this is for Rust users using the `wasmtime` crate.
+* `wasmtime-rust` - this is for Rust users using the `wasmtime` crate.
 This generator
-  is used through the `wit-bindgen-host-wasmtime-rust` crate (located at
+  can also be is used through the `wit-bindgen-host-wasmtime-rust` crate (located at
-  `crates/host-wasmtime-rust`) and, like the compiled-to-wasm Rust support, has an
+  `crates/host-wasmtime-rust`) and, like the guest Rust support, has an
   `import!` and an `export!` macro for generating code.

-* `host js` - this is for JavaScript users executing WebAssembly modules.
+* `js` - this is for JavaScript users executing WebAssembly modules.
 This could
   be in a browsers, Node.js, or Deno.
 In theory this covers browser use cases
   like web workers and such as well.
 In this mode the `wit-bindgen` CLI tool
   will emit a `*.js` and a `*.d.ts` file describing the interface and providing